shorepine/tulipcc/docs/tulip_merge.md

 Run ./install.sh in it to make sure it grabs the latest toolchain.

 It would be great to use 5.X to get a few key IDF features but until MP has ported their `esp32` port to it, it's going to be hard for us to do the same.
+[They are tracking that progress here.](https://github.com/micropython/micropython/issues/11078)

 First, make sure the MP latest you got in the earlier step compiles fine in its `esp32` port.
 Just go into the `esp32` folder and do `source ../../esp-idf/export.sh`, then `make submodules`, `idf.py build`.
 That should make a working MP-only (no Tulip) bin to flash to a ESP.